rollchains/spawn/docs/versioned_docs/version-v0.50.x/04-learn-spawn/00-what-spawn-does.md

 ### Feature Selection

 You now select which features you want to include in your base application.
-Usually you would have to do these manually, each taking about 15 minutes to add.
-With spawn, we let you select them right away, automatically configure them, **and** give you testing to give you the assurance it works.
+Usually you would have to do these manually, each taking about 15 minutes to integrate.
+With spawn, you select them right away.
+It automatically configures them **and** give you testing for the assurance it works.

-As you scroll through features,
+An information guide will be displayed for each feature at the bottom of the UI, sharing information about what the feature does.
+Select the following then press 'enter' on done to continue.

 ```bash
 Feature Selector (( enter to toggle ))